CoderDojoGitHub/LessonTemplate/README.md

 A template for GitHub CoderDojo programming tutorial.
 This document can be treated as a quick reference for preparing CoderDojo sessions.

-For a sample lession that follows this schema, see LESSON.md
+For a sample lesson that follows this schema, see LESSON.md

 ### What we will be building